 Unlike wood stoves, pellet stoves don't require constant attention to keep the flame going, and no chimney is required.
 A pipe can be vented through an outside wall, making them flexible in terms of placement.
 In addition, the small amounts of ash that are produced during combustion can be recycled as a nourishing garden fertilizer.

 Corn burners are very similar to pellet stoves.
-In fact, you can now buy models that are compatible with corn, wood pellets, or other biomass such as cherry pits.
-Corn-burning stoves are energy efficient, and shelled corn has been proven to be a clean-burning fuel that doesn't add pollutants to the environment.
+You can now buy models that are compatible with corn, wood pellets, or other biomass such as cherry pits.
+Corn-burning stoves are energy efficient and shelled corn has been proven to be a clean-burning fuel that doesn't add pollutants to the environment.

 Choosing to burn corn also reduces the amount of energy that goes into shipping fuel supplies to the area.
-You can purchase shelled corn from local farmers, which helps the economy and reduces a dependence on foreign-produced oil.
-In addition, corn is widely available, so you can take comfort in knowing that you're not depleting precious resources while heating your home.
+You can purchase shelled corn from local farmers, which helps the economy and reduces dependence on foreign-produced oil.
+Besides, corn is widely available, so you can take comfort in knowing that you're not depleting precious resources while heating your home.